The Hunger (1983) | Arcane Visions

 If you look up the synopsis on IMDB, you won’t get an accurate description either: “A love triangle develops between a beautiful yet dangerous vampire (Catherine Deneuve), her cellist companion (David Bowie), and a gerontologist (Susan Sarandon).”
 While Miriam (Catherine Deneuve) is indeed a beautiful and dangerous vampire accompanied by her companion John (David Bowie), the elements of a love triangle never really manifest.
 When suggesting there’s a “love triangle,” usually there’s a conflict between two specific sides.
 Here, Sarah (Susan Sarandon) doesn’t interact with John after she’s met Miriam, so the triangle never really takes shape.
 If anything, the movie is mostly an allegorical representation of drug addiction.

 What does happen is Miriam and John kill a few goths after a night out at a club, relishing their immortality.
 Only, John starts to lose his hair and begins to feel the weakness of age after Miriam notices Sarah on television, discussing her new book and scientific theories about aging.
 It’s never explicitly said, but it’s implied that the source of John’s immortality is not just drinking blood, but Miriam’s affection for him.
 Through a few flashbacks, we learn that John met Miriam several hundred years ago and she turned him into a vampire with the promise of everlasting love for him.
 Now that she’s found some new young thing that she’s interested in, John rapidly begins to age and decay.
-When he finally becomes too old to move on his own, she confines him to a coffin in the attic of her home with many of her other previous lovers she’s had over the centuries.
+When he finally becomes too old to move on his own, she confines him to a coffin in the attic of her home with many of the other previous lovers she’s had over the centuries.

 With John indisposed, Miriam has moved on to Sarah and puts her under her spell with the intent of transforming her into a blood-sucking creature.
 With a very strategically placed bite to her arm during a sensual vampiric sequence, Sarah very soon begins to go through the rough side effects of becoming a vampire.
-The bitemark itself resembles that of an infected spot a heroine addict might have after too many needle injections.
+The bitemark itself resembles that of an infected spot a heroin addict might have after too many needle injections.
 Likewise, the behavior of Sarah mimics that of someone who is addicted to a drug as well.

 That’s more or less the overall sequence of events without getting into the details.
 The horror of the film is mostly around how the main characters are willing to do terrible things in order to satiate their bloodlust and helplessness.
 It’s a character drama without getting too overly complicated or treading into something as familiar as a love triangle trope.